Become part of a legal team

 - Drafting pleadings

 - Managing estates and guardianships

-- Demonstrate effective legal knowledge and practical skills necessary to perform substantive legal work under the direction of an attorney.
+- Perform substantive legal work under the direction of an attorney, as permitted by law.

 Why Study Paralegal Studies?